 |Starting To Get A Nice Patina

-Compared to the neck, the original MIM body, 5 or 6 pieces of an unknown wood glued together, encased in an incredibly thick polyester skin, was decent in its way, was of just good, but not great, quality.
+Compared to the neck, the original MIM body, 5 or 6 pieces of an unknown wood glued together, encased in an incredibly thick polyester skin, was decent in its way, was average good, but not great, quality.
 Now, the combination of the beautifully made MIJ body and this stable, toneful MIM neck add up to one very playable, and fine sounding guitar.
-Sure, it took a while to get the parts together, as well as additional time making sure it was set up properly, but the trip itself can be as satisfying, and fun, as reaching the destination.
+Sure, it took a while to get the parts together, as well as taking time to set it all up properly, but the trip itself can be as satisfying, and fun, as reaching the destination.
 In any case, something tells me we're not done with this journey yet.

 For a progress report on how this Strat sounds in a real live rock jam setting, check out my post Rock And Roll Time, Again.
 In it I talk about joining a local rock band, and having to quickly put together a performance rig, including effects pedal setup, out of whatever junk I could grab out of the garage.

 • And lastly, here's my take on the whole "where was it made?" thing - maybe it's a statement, maybe not, but - Belgium is about the coolest name for a country, ever.
 And besides, that's where the legendary Hercule Poirot was born.
 Good enough for me.